LisaUofM/stock-analysis/README.md

 ### Overview of Project
 The VBA module challenge features a new client, Steve.
 Steve has requested an analysis of green stocks, their volumes and their returns.
 We have used VBA code to create indexes, loops, conditionals and formatting to produce a succinct view of green stocks. https://github.com/LisaUofM/stock-analysis/blob/main/green_stocks.xlsm.

-Steve's next request is to expand the dataset to include entire stock market, so we have subsequently refactored the code for scaling the analysis to a larger population of stocks.
+Steve's next request is to expand the dataset to include entire stock market, so we have subsequently refactored the code for scaling the analysis to a larger population of stocks.https://github.com/LisaUofM/stock-analysis/blob/main/VBA_Challenge.xlsm

 #### Purpose
-The purpose of this project is to demonstrate how we have refactored the VBA Code and its effectiveness in reducing runtimes in preparation for larger data sets.
+The purpose of this project is to refactor VBA Code of a stock analysis and demonstrate its effectiveness in reducing runtimes to prepare for larger data sets.

 ### Results